bic-berkeley/psych-214-fall-2016/anterior_cingulate.rst

   .. image:: images/mricron_draw.png

+  Have a look at `draw with mricron`_ for the drawing actions you will need using the keyboard and mouse.

 * using the diagram from the Vogt paper, draw your estimate for the position for left and right area 24 (a, b, c combined) on five adjacent slices through the anterior cingulate.
 Click on the lower arrow of the y